-A website has a cookie pop-up that informs the users of all the data processing taking place by first and third-party cookies; who processes the data; and what they use if for.
-The user is informed about name of data processors; who provides the service; for which purpose data is processed and when the cookie/data processing expires.
+A website has a cookie pop-up that informs the users of all the data processing taking place by first and third-party cookies, which process the data, and what they use it for.
+The user is informed about the name of data processors, who provides the service, for which purpose data is processed, and when the cookie/data processing expires.

 The consent of the user must be given in the form of an unambiguous statement.
 This means that the content of the consent cannot give rise to doubt.

 Such disclosure may consist in the fact that the user, by a statement or by active action, clearly indicates an acceptance of the processing of personal data about him.

 All-purpose acceptance of general terms and conditions cannot be taken as a clear affirmation whereby the user consents to the processing of personal data.